Colorado, the Centennial State, is one of the most beautiful states in the U.S.

 These spiders prefer cool and dark habitats, such as caves and vacant buildings.

-They usually have only one or two clutches per year, which can range from 4-40 eggs.
+They usually have only one or two clutches per year, ranging from 4 to 40 eggs.

-The average size for a full-grown Western Black Widow is one inch in length, but some spiderlings can be much smaller.
+The average size for a full-grown Western Black Widow is one inch long, but some spiderlings can be much smaller.

 Regarding identifying the gender of these creatures, females tend to have an hourglass pattern on their abdomen, whereas males do not.